How To Get Rid Of The Flu Fast: Detox Bath

 - 1/2 cup sea salt (optional)

 When you get out of the tub, do so slowly.
-You are more then likely light headed at this time.
+You are more than likely light headed at this time.
 Dry off and wrap yourself in a towel and cover in a robe.
 I took it a step further cuddled up on the couch with a blanket.
 You will feel very warm for at least an hour afterwards.
 You want to keep sweating it out!

 DO NOT put lotion or anything on your skin after and don’t eat immediately after.
 Give yourself that hour to let your body do it’s thing.